The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

-Given the $\sim4.7\mu m$ sensitivities achieved over the survey area of $\sim\,63\, \text{arcmin}^{2}$, the JELS narrow-band survey probes a complementary parameter space to the "First Reionization Epoch Spectroscopically Complete Observations" \citep[FRESCO; GO \#1895,][]{Oesch2023} slitless spectroscopy survey, which reaches a 5$\sigma$ line sensitivity at $\sim 4-5\micron$ of $2\times10^{-18} \,\text{erg s}^{-1} \text{cm}^{-2}$ \citep[see also][as shown in Fig.~\ref{fig:sensitivity_curves}]{covelopaz2024}.
+Given the $\sim4.7\mu m$ sensitivities achieved over the survey area of $\sim\,63\, \text{arcmin}^{2}$, the JELS narrow-band survey probes a complementary parameter space to the "First Reionization Epoch Spectroscopically Complete Observations" \citep[FRESCO; GO \#1895,][]{Oesch2023} slitless spectroscopy survey, which reaches a 5$\sigma$ line sensitivity at $\sim 4-5\micron$ of $2\times10^{-18} \,\text{erg s}^{-1} \text{cm}^{-2}$ \citep[Fig.~\ref{fig:sensitivity_curves}, see also][]{covelopaz2024}.
 Covering two $\sim62\,\text{arcmin}^{2}$ fields (of which $4.4-5\micron$ is visible over $\sim73$ per cent), the wavelength coverage of FRESCO allows un-targeted detection of emission-line sources over a wider redshift range and hence survey volume (plus simultaneous spectroscopic confirmation).
-In contrast, the JELS narrow-band is sensitive to fainter line fluxes at $\sim4.7\micron$ over the full mosaic, reaching up to $\sim2\times$ fainter in the central region, with no losses due to dispersion off the detector or significant blending or contamination from bright sources.
+While the robust identification of single lines like \halpha may be challenging \citep{Baronchelli2020}, continuum subtracted detection techniques have proven to be highly effective \citep[see e.g.][in addition to the citations above]{Helton2024,Meyer2024} for grism surveys.
+Although probing a more limited redshift range, the JELS narrow-band is sensitive to fainter line fluxes at $\sim4.7\micron$ over the full mosaic, reaching up to $\sim2\times$ fainter in the central region, with no losses due to dispersion off the detector and reduced blending or contamination from bright sources.
 As such, JELS is able to robustly detect a sample of \halpha emitters at $z > 6$ comparable to both FRESCO fields combined, despite the limited volume ($z\sim6.1$ vs $6 < z < 6.6$, see Section~\ref{sec:goals-halpha} below).
 Additionally, as further discussed in Section~\ref{sec:morph}, the narrow-band imaging retains the full two-dimensional morphological information, providing information on the spatially resolved ionised gas structures of individual galaxies \citep[cf. the ensemble structural information robustly measurable in slitless spectroscopy;][]{Matharu2024}.
+The two approaches are therefore highly complementary, and combined probe a broader dynamic range of emission line galaxies in the EoR.